-Surt (Old Norse Surtr, “Black,” presumably a reference to his charred appearance) is a fire giant who leads his kin into battle against the Aesir and Vanir gods during Ragnarok, the cyclical destruction of the cosmos.
-His particular destiny is to kill the god Freyr and to be slain by him in turn.
+Surt (Old Norse Surtr, “Black,” presumably a reference to his charred appearance) is a fire giant who leads his kin into battle against the Aesir and Vanir gods during Ragnarok, the destruction of the cosmos.
+His particular fate is to kill the god Freyr and to be slain by him in turn.
 He arrives from Muspelheim, the extreme southern region of heat and fire, bearing his weapon of choice of a burning sword, with which the world is razed before it sinks into the sea.

 de Vries, Jan.
 2000.
 Altnordisches Etymologisches Wörterbuch. p.
 562.

 Snorri Sturluson.
 The Prose Edda.
 Gylfaginning 4, 51.

 Simek, Rudolf.
 1993.
 Dictionary of Northern Mythology.
 Translated by Angela Hall. p.
 303-304.